 5. Antibacterial And Antiviral Superagent

 Studies have found positive results with the use of fullerenes in mice for the treatment of bacterial infections.
 This included Group A streptococcus, the bacteria that causes strep throat, skin infections, and toxic shock syndrome.
-C60 has also been used to help suppress other infections, including Bacilus subtilis (associated with meningitis, infections to the respiratory and gastrointestinal tract), Candida albicans (which causes most yeast infections), and E. coli (some types of which can cause gastrointestinal distress such as diarrhea and vomiting).
+C60 has also been used to help suppress other infections, including Bacillus subtilis (associated with meningitis and infections of the respiratory and gastrointestinal tracts), Candida albicans (which causes most yeast infections), and E. coli (some types of which can cause gastrointestinal distress, such as diarrhea and vomiting).

 Researchers have also been looking at the potential for fullerenes to combat the spread of the HIV virus.
 They’ve concluded that “fullerene derivatives can complex and inhibit HIV protease based upon their structure, being able to bind in the cavity regions of HIV protease and inhibit virus replication significantly.”